 “But if Not” was a sermon delivered by Martin Luther King, Jr. on November 5, 1967.

-This excerpt takes up civil disobedience and King’s observations regarding Hitler’s Germany and the power of a tyranny to legalize oppression and murder.
+This excerpt takes up civil disobedience and King’s observations regarding Hitler’s Germany and the power of tyranny to legalize oppression and murder.

 “Never forget that everything Hitler Did was Legal.”